Webster Central School District

-Mission

-The Webster Central School District offers a broad range of academic programming focused on the social, emotional, and physical aspects of educating students as whole beings.
-Their mission is to incorporate the revolutionary concept of mindfulness into the lives of students and faculty members.
-Mindfulness strategies allow individuals to become more aware of understanding emotions and healthy responses to daily stress, both inside and outside of the classroom.

 Curriculum

 Webster Central School District's curriculum includes an Advanced Placement program where students are offered a variety of courses for secondary students in which they may receive college credit.
 Students also have the option to enroll in numerous dual credit courses available through the district's partnership with Monroe Community College, the Rochester Institute of Technology and the College Level Examination Program (CLEP).
-These opportunities allow students to save money in their future endeavors of pursuing higher level collegiate education.
+These opportunities aim to allow students to save money in their future endeavors of pursuing higher level collegiate education.

 Webster Central School District's students have the opportunity to enhance their learning through the 1:1 student device initiative, Transforming Learning Through Technology.
 Through this initiative, students have access to their own electronic device, either a Dell Chromebook or iPad.
 The district strives to combine technology savvy learning.
 The program also offers students the opportunity to work as customer service and technology repair representatives for their peers as part of the Webster Technical Internship program.
 Students may also receive certification from Dell as part of their training.